How to create campaigns

-Missinglettr will detect your past blog posts as well (if your RSS feed allows that) and you’ll get several campaign categories.
+Missinglettr will detect your past blog posts as well (if your RSS feed allows that).

 After you’ve clicked “Create campaign”, Missinglettr can take up to 30 minutes to give you an output.
 You will receive an email notification when the process is done.

-Then, the campaign you picked to create will move to the “Ready to review” tab
+Then, the campaign you picked to create will move to the “Review” section:

 Reviewing a campaign means you have full control over what is posted to your social media accounts.
 There are 3 simple steps in this process.